Exhibitions

 windows of Light exhibition

-Window art work by Jill Impey
+Window Art Work by Jill Impey

-The Unitarian Church, Shrewsbury and
+The Unitarian Church, Shrewsbury and Participate Contemporary Artspace present

-light through the trees
+Second Sight: light through the trees

 A virtual online exhibition ~ 9th – 24th February 2021